 Insurance is a method of sharing the risk of loss between a large number of people.
 When someone suffers a loss, they are reimbursed by their insurance, paid for from the premiums of all the insureds who didn't suffer a loss.
-While it may seem that the lossee has "hit the jackpot" in that they're the only one who have got more out of their insurance than they put in, the principal of indemnity dictates that they are reimbursed only the value of their loss.
+While it may seem that the lossee has "hit the jackpot" in that they're the only one who has gotten more out of their insurance than they put in, the principle of indemnity dictates that they are reimbursed only the value of their loss.
 Ideally, insurance pays to get you exactly back where you started, no more, no less.

 Of course, people looking for a quick buck have tried all kinds of schemes to try and make a profit off insurance.
 A number of different techniques include: